breck7/pldb/readme.md

 # PLDB: a Programming Language Database

-PLDB is a public domain database and blog containing over 100,000 facts about over 4,000 programming languages.
+PLDB is a public domain database and website containing over 100,000 facts about over 4,000 programming languages.

-This repo contains the entire database, blog, and code for https://pldb.com.
+This repo contains the entire database, code, and website for https://pldb.com.

 ## To analyze the data